Manage your registered trade mark

-Relative grounds for refusal occurs when the mark that someone applies for is already in use, or similar to one already in use.
-Anyone can oppose the application on absolute grounds but only the owner of an earlier trade mark or earlier right may oppose on relative grounds.
+Relative grounds for refusal occur when the mark that someone applies for is already in use, or similar to one already in use.
+Anyone can oppose the application on absolute grounds but only the owner of an earlier trade mark or earlier right may oppose it on relative grounds.
 This earlier right does not have to be registered.

 Find out more about opposing a published trade mark.